 - DCP Multicultural Services can assist in coordinating consultation and advice on service development and delivery (DCPMulticulturalServices@sa.gov.au).

-Culture - refers to distinctive spiritual, material, intellectual and emotional features that characterise a society or social group, not limited to the arts and letters, and including modes of life, the fundamental rights of the human being, value systems, traditions and beliefs.
+Culture - a set of distinctive spiritual, material, intellectual and emotional features that characterise a society or social group, encompassing lifestyles, ways of living together , value systems, traditions and beliefs, and art and literature.

-Ethic origin - refers to the ancestral race that an individual belongs to, as opposed to their current nationality.
+Ethic origin - the ancestral race that an individual belongs to, as opposed to their current nationality.
 For example, a child from South Sudan would be considered to have an African ethnic origin, and a Vietnamese child, an Asian ethnic origin.